azvoleff/so-simple-theme/_posts/2014-05-05-filtering-landsat-with-teamlucc.md

 in Lao PDR.
 The zipfile also includes scene lists from EarthExplorer of all available Landsat scenes (as of April 23, 2014) for this site.

-First, read in the Landsat image scene lists downloaded from USGS EarthExplorer, using the `ee_read` function in `teamlucc`:
+First, read in the Landsat scene lists downloaded from USGS EarthExplorer, using the `ee_read` function in `teamlucc`:

 {% highlight r %}